AtlasOfLivingAustralia/ala-security-project/ala-auth-plugin/README.md

 ## Changelog
 - **Version 2.1.1** (3/06/2017):
   - Add roleAttribute proprty so that `HttpServletRequest.isUserInRole(String)` works
+  - Add ignoreCase proprty so that `HttpServletRequest.isUserInRole(String)` works the same as previous versions of the plugin
   - Add SingleSignOut Http Session Listener to clean out SingleSignOut filter on session expiry.
 - **Version 2.1** (12/05/2017):
   - Fix order the CAS filters are run